House of Bismarck

-The House of Bismarck is a German noble family that rose to prominence in the 19th century, largely through the achievements of the statesman Otto von Bismarck.
+The House of Bismarck is a German noble family, a member of the uradel, that rose to prominence in the 19th century, largely through the achievements of the statesman Otto von Bismarck.
 He was granted a hereditary comital title in 1865, the hereditary title of Prince of Bismarck in 1871, and the non-hereditary title of Duke of Lauenburg in 1890.
-Several of Otto von Bismarck's descendants, notably his elder son Herbert, Prince of Bismarck, were also politicians.
+Several of Otto von Bismarck's descendants, notably his elder son Herbert, Prince of Bismarck, have also been politicians.

 History

 The family has its roots in the Altmark region, descending from Herebord von Bismarck (d.
 1280), the first verifiable holder of the name, mentioned about 1270 as an official (Schultheiß) at the city of Stendal in the Margraviate of Brandenburg.
 His descent from the nearby small town of Bismark is conceivable though not ascertained.
 Herebord was head of the Dressmakers' Guild.

 During the following two generations, the family seems to have gained knightly status.
 Herebord's great-grandson, Nicolaus (Klaus) von Bismarck, mentioned in 1328 and 1377, was a councillor and a loyal supporter of the Wittelsbach margrave Louis I, over which he fell out with the revolting Stendal citizens and was compensated with the manor and estate of Burgstall in 1345.
-Also parts of this estate were the villages Briest and Döbbelin which later became the seats of two family branches.
-By a 1562 agreement with the Hohenzollern margraves, the Bismarcks swapped Burgstall with Schönhausen and Fischbeck, located east of the Elbe river and formerly part of the Archbishopric of Magdeburg, which also had been under Hohenzollern rule since 1513, as well as the secularized former abbey of Krevese.
-Thus two lines emerged: The Bismarcks of Schönhausen and those of Crevese.
-Both lines split into two branches in the early 18th century, with two new manor houses built at Schönhausen.
-The Crevese branch was further divided into Crevese-Briest and Döbbelin.
+Also part of this estate were the villages of Briest and Döbbelin, which later became the seats of two family branches.

+By an agreement in 1562 with the Hohenzollern margraves, the Bismarcks swapped Burgstall with Schönhausen and Fischbeck, located east of the Elbe river and formerly part of the Archbishopric of Magdeburg, which also had been under Hohenzollern rule since 1513, as well as the secularized former abbey of Krevese.
+Thus, two lines emerged – the Bismarcks of Crevese and those of Schönhausen.
+Both lines split into two branches during the early 18th century, with two new manor houses built at Schönhausen.
+The Crevese branch was further divided into Crevese-Briest and Döbbelin, with the Briest line being the familie's most senior by primogeniture.
 The manor of Briest had been newly built in 1624, that of Döbbelin in 1736.
-The estate of Krevese was sold in 1819, the estate of Schönhausen II in 1830.
-Notable members of the Crevese-Briest branch of the family were Levin Friedrich von Bismarck (1703-1774) and his son August Wilhelm von Bismarck (1750–1783), both Prussian ministers (of Justice and Finances) under Frederick the Great; Georg von Bismarck, a German general during World War II, also belonged to that branch.
+The estate of Krevese was sold in 1819, and the estate of Schönhausen II in 1830.
+Notable members of the Crevese-Briest branch of the family were Levin Friedrich von Bismarck (1703–1774) and his son August Wilhelm von Bismarck (1750–1783), both Prussian ministers (of Justice and Finances) under Frederick the Great.
+Georg von Bismarck, a German general during World War II, also belonged to that branch.